The Cambridge And St. Ives Railway Organisation

 What is this about?

-An existing railway line, from the north of Cambridge to Huntingdon, is being ripped up by Cambridgeshire County Council and replaced with 70 acres of concrete (over 100,000 tonnes) through the open countryside on which to run buses.
+An existing railway line, from the north of Cambridge to Huntingdon, was ripped up by Cambridgeshire County Council and replaced with 70 acres of concrete (over 100,000 tonnes) through the open countryside on which to run buses.
 Formed in 2003, CAST.IRON planned to re-open the railway and produced a fully-costed business case for this scheme.
 The council chose not only to ignore CAST.IRON, but also to ignore the 2741 people who wrote letters of objection to the Department for Transport.
 They then spent £2.25 million arguing their case at a public inquiry.
 CAST.IRON presented a lengthy and detailed case revealing significant flaws in the council's own analysis and assumptions.
 Despite this and hundreds of other well-presented objections, the inspector found in favour of the guided bus scheme, casting all opposition aside.

 What is a guided bus?